 Philadelphia’s Soda Tax

-Beginning January 1, 2017, distributors within Philly’s city limits will pay an additional tax for selling drinks with artificial sweeteners.
-While it’s unclear exactly how the tax will affect consumers, drink prices are expected to rise.
+Beginning January 1, 2017, distributors within Philly’s city limits had to start paying an additional tax for selling drinks with artificial sweeteners.

-The 1.5-cent-per-ounce tax will apply to most sugary drinks that come from a fountain, a bottle or a can, including sodas, energy drinks, teas, sports drinks and flavored waters.
-Some beverages, like baby formula, won’t be subject to the new tax.
+The 1.5-cent-per-ounce tax applies to most sugary drinks that come from a fountain, a bottle or a can, including sodas, energy drinks, teas, sports drinks and flavored waters.
+Some beverages, like baby formula, aren’t be subject to the new tax.
 Any drink with ingredients that mostly come from milk, vegetables or fresh fruit is also exempt from the tax.

-Once the soda tax goes into effect, city officials expect it to raise roughly $91 million per year.
+The tax ended up raising $191.7 million in its first 2.5 years.
 Initially, the money was only supposed to provide financing for recreational facilities and early childhood education initiatives.
 But reportedly, in addition to funding pre-K programs and parks, some of the extra revenue will pay for social services like disability benefits for workers and programs that help homeless people.

 Why People Support Soda Taxes